 • They help stop the harmful effects of the fight or flight response (triggered by stress) by turning on your “rest and digest” response.
 Unfortunately, when your stress response is triggered, digestion can be significantly affected.

-In summary CBT can help you to better control your mind’s response to the sensations of pain and discomfort with IBS, and ultimately help you get back to living and enjoying life again.
+In summary CBT can help you to better control your mind’s response to the sensations of pain and discomfort with IBS.
+This ultimately helps you get back to living and enjoying life again.

 How effective is Cognitive Behavioural Therapy for IBS?